Achilles tendon rupture: Rehabilitation

 There are three things to consider with Achilles rupture rehabilitation.
-That is range of motion, functional strength, and sometimes orthotic support.
+These are range of motion, functional strength, and sometimes orthotic support.
 Range of motion is important because it takes into mind the tightness of the repaired tendon.
 When beginning rehabilitation, a person should perform light stretches.
 Over time, the goal should be to increase the intensity of that stretch.
 Stretching the tendon is important because it stimulates connective tissue repair.
-This can be done while performing the "runners stretch".
-The "runners stretch" involves putting your toes a few inches up a wall while your heel is on the ground.
+This can be done while performing the "runner's stretch".
+The runner's stretch involves putting the toes a few inches up a wall while the heel is on the ground.
 Doing stretches to gain functional strength is also important because it improves healing in the tendon.
 This will in turn lead to a quicker return to activities.
 These stretches should continue to increase in intensity over time.
-Over time the goal is to include some weight-bearing, to reorient and strengthen the collagen fibers in the injured ankle.
+Over time the goal is to include some weight bearing, to reorient and strengthen the collagen fibers in the injured ankle.
 A popular stretch used for this phase of rehabilitation is the toe raise on an elevated surface.
 The patient is to push up onto the toes and lower themselves as far down as possible and repeat several times.
 The other part of the rehab process is orthotic support.
-This doesn't have anything to do with stretching or strengthening the tendon, rather it is in place to keep the patient comfortable.
-These are custom-made inserts that fit into the patients shoe.
-They help with proper pronation of the foot, which is when the ankle leans towards the middle of the body.
+This does not have anything to do with stretching or strengthening the tendon, rather it is in place to keep the patient comfortable.
+These are custom-made inserts that fit into the patient's shoe.
+They help with proper pronation of the foot, where the ankle leans toward the middle of the body.

-In summary, the steps of rehabilitating a ruptured Achilles tendon, begin with range of motion type stretching.
+In summary, the steps of rehabilitating a ruptured Achilles tendon begin with range of motion type stretching.
 Studies have shown that the earlier movement is started, the better.
 This will allow the ankle to get used to moving again and get ready for weight-bearing activities.
 This is followed by functional strength.
 This is where weight-bearing should begin to strengthen the tendon.
 The intensity should gradually increase over time.
 The end goal is to get the person to resume their normal and athletic activities.

 Epidemiology

 Of all the large tendon ruptures, 1 in 5 will be an Achilles tendon rupture.
 An Achilles tendon rupture is estimated to occur in a little over 1 per 10,000 people per year.
 Males are also over 2 times more likely to develop an Achilles tendon rupture as opposed to women.
-Achilles tendon rupture tends to occur most frequently between the ages of 25-40 and over 60 years of age.
+Achilles tendon rupture tends to occur most frequently between the ages of 25–40 and over 60 years of age.
 Sports and high-impact activity is the most common cause of rupture in younger people, whereas sudden rupture from chronic tendon damage is more common in older people.
+The rate of return to sports in the months or years following the rupture (whether operated on or not, partial or total) is 70–80%.